 - Incorporate techniques designed to minimize stress and loyalty binds for children

-- Utilize the essential skills required to manage the Axis II parent
+- Utilize the essential skills required to manage challenging parents

 - Identify age appropriate schedules and develop comprehensive parenting plans